drifter1/compiler/docs/simple-c-language.md

 - `char` type → for characters
 - `void` type → for incomplete types

-### Type Kinds

-- Basic type → declaration type of a variable or function parameter
-- Function type → data type of the return value of a function

 ### Variable Declarations

 Variables are declared with a specific type and an identifier (ID) that represents them.
 It is possible to declare multiple variables of the same type within a single declaration, provided that the identifiers are separated by commas.